 I made reservations at a county park that offers camping-style cabins, only much nicer and much bigger.
 The park was beautiful and it was only four miles from my brother’s house–a definite bonus!
 We stopped along the way to check out the South of the Border racist tourist trap and visit a really cool petting zoo and bee farm (you know I’m currently obsessed with bees).
 We arrived at the cabin ready to kick back and relax.
 That’s when the mosquitoes descended upon us like hyenas on a baby zebra.
 Let me tell you, these things were the size of airplanes!
 Of course I didn’t think to pack bug spray–we had left home in jeans and jackets!
 After racing into the cabin with our luggage, dodging the insect kamikaze, my dear brother showed up with a cooler full of beer and all the food and supplies needed for a cookout.
 God bless that man!

 Since Max is still in an orthopedic walking boot/cast after breaking his leg in February (it feels like it’s been an eternity for both of us!), he stayed in the cabin the next morning when Ben and Fritz begged me to go bike riding…at 6:25 in the morning!
 Of course, this is what families do at campgrounds, right?
 Did I bring our bikes?
 No. So, instead we opted for an early morning walk along the same lovely paths we would have biked…with the same oversized mosquitoes that had feasted on us just seven short hours ago.
 Now, I will freely admit that I have the worst–WORST–sense of direction out of anyone I know, so when I’m someplace unfamiliar I rely heavily on signs and landmarks.
 This beautifully maintained park did indeed have signs, but only indicating where you were at that given moment.
 There were no signs saying “Go this way to the fishing pier” or “Take a left to find the camp store.”
 There was nothing!
 And when you’re in the woods, all the oak trees covered in Spanish moss look the same!
-We didn’t find our way back until 11 fucking 30.
+We found our way back…five hours later.

 I called my brother to say we were going to head into town after lunch, and the brave soul decided to join us.
 We went to Patriots Point and took a tour of the USS Yorkshire, a World War II era aircraft carrier.
 It was really cool and very interesting to almost all of us.
 Unfortunately, indulging my girly ways, I had decided a skirt was in order when I changed after our really long morning walk.
 Do you know how you get from one level of an aircraft carrier to another?
 By steep ladders!
 I’m pretty sure there were a few men and teenage boys who went home really excited about their USS Yorkshire tour.